stranck/WeAreNumberOneButItIsAComputerVirus/README.md

 #Note

+Download and launch [fix.bat](https://github.com/stranck/WeAreNumberOneButItIsAComputerVirus/blob/master/fix.bat) for repair your computer from this virus.

 After you have executed robr.vbs you need to wait for a while: it's downloading from mediafire the virus data (about 100MB)

 Kill the virus will bsod your computer.